-We have audited the accompanying consolidated balance sheets of Ebang International Holdings Inc. and its subsidiaries (collectively, the "Company") as of September 30, 2019 and December 31, 2018, and the related consolidated statements of operations and comprehensive loss, shareholders' equity, and cash flows for the nine months period ended September 30, 2019 and for the year ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2019 and December 31, 2018, and the results of their operations and their cash flows for the nine months period ended September 30, 2019 and for the year ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Ebang International Holdings Inc. and its subsidiaries (collectively, the "Company") as of December 31, 2019 and 2018, and the related consolidated statements of operations and comprehensive loss, shareholders' equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.